 A cardiac enzyme test doesn’t require any preparation.
 You don’t have to fast or stop taking certain medications.

-In many cases, cardiac enzymes are measured in an emergency situation when a person is suspected of having a heart attack.
+In many cases, a doctor measures cardiac enzymes in an emergency situation when they suspect a heart attack.
 You or someone close to you should tell your doctor about any medications and supplements you take.

 Your doctor should also know any other important medical information, including:

 - any previous heart disease or stroke history

 - any recent surgeries or other procedures